hoangcuong2011/Good-Papers/Sparse Gaussian Processes using Pseudo-inputs.md

     = N(0, K_{NM} K_{MM}^-1 K_{MN} + DIAG(K(x, x) - K(x, XX)K(XX, XX)^-1 K(XX, x)^T))

 To understand why (see this https://github.com/hoangcuong2011/Good-Papers/blob/master/Gaussian%20CheatSheet.md)

+From P(Y) we can perform prediction at new test case.
+Admittedly I was lost at Eqs.
+2.10 in http://www.gatsby.ucl.ac.uk/~snelson/thesis.pdf

+The advantage of the model is that we can optimize even the selection of pseudo-inputs.
+The derivation of that is too long and tedious (see http://www.gatsby.ucl.ac.uk/~snelson/thesis.pdf).

+In general this is a very good work.
+Experiment results show that with just M = 20, 25 we can achieve a remarkably competitive performance to full GPs.
+I learn a lot from this paper and I hope it is the case for its interested readers as well.